simonxiang1/dwm/README.md

 ```
 sudo make install clean
 ```
 Dependencies include st, dmenu, mpc, alsa, xbacklight, scrot, and compton.
 However, you can easily subsitute these for whatever you like in the config.h file.
+Make sure to append 'exec dwm' or some variant to your .xinitrc file.

 ## Features: